iggredible/Learn-Vim/ch21_vimrc.md

 On the first one, I map `Ctrl-F` to [fzf.vim](https://github.com/junegunn/fzf.vim) plugin's `:Gfiles` command (quickly search for Git files).
 On the second one, I map `<Leader>tn` to call a custom function `ToggleNumber` (toggles `norelativenumber` and `relativenumber` options).
 The `Ctrl-F` mapping overwrites Vim's native page scroll.
 Your mapping will overwrite Vim controls if they collide.
 Because I almost never used that feature, I decided that it is safe to overwrite it.

+By the way, what is this "leader" key in `<Leader>tn`?

+Vim has a leader key to help with mappings.
+For example, I mapped `<Leader>tn` to run the `ToggleNumber()` function.
+Without the leader key, I would be using `tn`, but Vim already has `t` (the "till" search navigation).
+With the leader key, I can now press the key assigned as a leader, then `tn` without interfering with existing commands.
+The leader key is a key that you can setup to start your mapping combo.
+By default Vim uses the backslash as the leader key (so `<Leader>tn` becomes "backslash-t-n").

-By the way, I personally like to use `<Space>` as the leader key instead of Vim's default.
+I personally like to use `<Space>` as the leader key instead of the backslash default.
 To change your leader key, add this in your vimrc:

 ```
 let mapleader = "\<space>"